-Don’t be limited by what the supermarkets have to offer, we grow over 40 varieties including Essex’s own Chelmsford Wonder (from Chelmsford), Queen (from Billericay), D’Arcy Spice (from Tolleshunt D’Arcy) and Discovery (from Colchester).
+Don’t be limited by what the supermarkets have to offer, we grow over 40 varieties (soon to be over 50!) including Essex’s own Chelmsford Wonder (from Chelmsford), Queen (from Billericay), D’Arcy Spice (from Tolleshunt D’Arcy) and Discovery (from Colchester).

-We also grow old favourites like Cox, rare and unusual varieties such as Cornish Gilliflower and promising new varieties like Temptation and Honey Crisp.
+We also grow old favourites like Cox, rare and unusual varieties such as Cornish Gilliflower and newer varieties like Temptation and Honey Crisp.

-All are available ready picked in the farm shop during their season, and you are always welcome to taste before you buy.
+All are available ready picked in the farm shop during their season.

 Discovery is our first apple of the season picked in very early August.
 It has a distinctive bright red colour which extends into the flesh of the apple itself making it pink (which follows through to the apple juice!).
 It was first recorded in Colchester in 1949.